Download this guide and stay informed

 You also know, no matter where you are in the world, you will have access to your money.

 Tax: there are a number of tax advantages to using an offshore bank.
-These range from keeping your money outside of the tax net of your home country, to protecting it from taxes in the country in which you are currently living.
+These range from keeping your money outside the tax net of your home country, to protecting it from taxes in the country you're currently living in.

 It can also be useful when it comes to estate planning as, depending on your nationality and tax status, assets that sit in your offshore bank account might not be subject to inheritance tax.